niccoloanceschi/TobitSUN/ApplicationTutorial.md

 Hamiltonian no u-turn sampler (NUTS)
 ------------------------------------

-We now turn the attention to the Hamiltonian no u-turn sampler by [Hoffman and Gelman (2014)](http://jmlr.org/papers/v15/hoffman14a.html), resorting in particular to its [`rstan`](https://mc-stan.org/) implementation.
+We now turn our attention to the Hamiltonian no u-turn sampler by [Hoffman and Gelman (2014)](http://jmlr.org/papers/v15/hoffman14a.html), resorting in particular to its [`rstan`](https://mc-stan.org/) implementation.

 As a first step, `rstan` requires defining a probabilistic model compatible with the structure of tobit regression.
 To do so, we recall that the tobit regression can be mapped into a totally unbalanced probit regression, where the Gaussian prior has been updated by taking into account the uncensored data, while the binary response vector is made only of zeros corresponding to censored observations.